The Lakeland College Judging Team is the longest-running and largest intercollegiate judging program in western Canada.

 |Another win--this time Saskatoon|

 Another one for the win column.
 On Jan.
-29, 2010 a team of Lakeland College ag students traveled to Saskatoon with instructor Blair Dow to compete in the
+29, 2010 a team of Lakeland College ag students travelled to Saskatoon with instructor Blair Dow to compete in the

 University of Saskatchewan Stockman’s Judging Competition.